aptech/docs/docs/CR-sin.rst

 ----------------
 .. function:: sin(x)

-    :param x:
+    :param x: data
     :type x: NxK matrix or N-dimensional array

-    :returns: y (*NxK matrix or N-dimensional array*) containing the sine of x.
+    :returns: y (*NxK matrix or N-dimensional array*) containing the sine of *x*.

 Remarks
 -------

-For real data, x should contain angles measured in radians.
+For real data, *x* should contain angles measured in radians.

-To convert degrees to radians, multiply the degrees by π/180.
+To convert degrees to radians, multiply the degrees by :math:`π/180`.

 Examples
 ----------------